MicrosoftDocs/powerbi-docs/powerbi-docs/paginated-reports/report-builder/export-reports-report-builder.md

 When you export a paginated report in PowerPoint format, if the report has an embedded or external image in the background, the image doesn't come up in the exported file.
 The same is true when you export to other formats like PDF.

-##  <a name="OtherWaysExportingReports"></a> Other ways of exporting reports
+##  <a name="OtherWaysExportingReports"></a> Other ways to export reports
  Exporting a report is an on-demand task that you perform when the report is open in the Power BI Report Builder.
 If you want to automate an export operation (for example, to export a report and send as email attachment on a recurring schedule), create a subscription that delivers the report to a shared folder.

- Reports previewed in the reporting tools or opened in a browser application such as the Power BI Services web portal are always first rendered in HTML.
+ Reports previewed in the reporting tools or opened in a browser application such as the Power BI service are always first rendered in HTML.
 You cannot specify a different rendering extension as the default for viewing.
 You can, however, create a subscription that produces a report in the rendering format you want for subsequent delivery to an e-mail inbox.

  You can also access a report through a URL that specifies a rendering extension as a URL parameter and render the report directly to the specified format without rendering it in HTML first.
  For more information, see [Export a Paginated Report Using URL Access](../report-builder-url-parameters.md).